WilliamMuro/UP210739_CPP/U2/README.md

 <br>

 #### Activity 3.
 (03_GamePrice.cpp)
 Write a program for a company that has arcades for all ages and wants to automatically calculate the price to charge its customers for entering.
-The
 The program must ask the user for the customer's age and display the price of the ticket.
 Yes the client is under 4 years old can enter for free, if they are between 4 and 18 years old they must pay $5 and if they are over 18 years old, $10.<br>

 ```C++
 #include <iostream>